Menu

 Good to know:

 One of the most significant differences between your home country and the United States might be the Second Amendment: the right of the people to keep and bear arms.
 Gun ownership laws differ from state to state; some states are traditionally more "gun-friendly" than others.
-However, all 50 American states allow their citizens to carry concealed weapons – although some may require permits and some may not.
+As of 2025, 27 states allow permitless concealed carry, while 23 require permits.
 This is something you should be aware of when living in the US, and you should avoid any physical altercations.

 If you run into any trouble, dial 911 to call the police.
 During the call, do your best to stay calm and provide as much relevant information as possible: give your name and current location and describe your emergency.